Lufthansa to outsource 1,300 IT jobs

-FRANKFURT German airline Lufthansa (LHAG.DE) plans to outsource 1,300 IT jobs, almost a third of IT unit Lufthansa Systems' workforce, as part of a deepening group-wide savings drive.
+FRANKFURT Oct 25 German airline Lufthansa plans to outsource 1,300 IT jobs, almost a third of IT unit Lufthansa Systems' workforce, as part of a deepening group-wide savings drive.

 Lufthansa has started to look for an international IT company with which to cooperate, a spokeswoman for Lufthansa Systems said on Friday.